-The Accounting Standards Board (AcSB) established a User Advisory Council in October 2004 to increase financial statement user participation in the accounting standard-setting process.
+The Accounting Standards Board (AcSB) established a User Advisory Committee in October 2004 to increase financial statement user participation in the accounting standard-setting process.
 The objective of accounting standards is to meet the needs of users of financial statements by providing the information they require to make informed decisions.
 However, users of financial information are a disparate and widely dispersed group, and they generally do not participate as actively in the standard-setting process as do other stakeholders like preparers and auditors.

 Feedback from the user community will assist the AcSB in developing high-quality accounting standards that provide useful and reliable information at reasonable cost.
 The AcSB evaluates all proposals in terms of their expected costs and benefits.
-The views of the Council are expected to be particularly helpful to the AcSB in evaluating the potential benefits of proposed new and revised disclosures.
+The views of the Committee are expected to be particularly helpful to the AcSB in evaluating the potential benefits of proposed new and revised disclosures.

 The AcSB is keen to hear from and discuss with constituents any concerns with or observations on current accounting standards, items on its technical agenda and potential agenda items.
 The AcSB would also like to identify significant accounting issues on which users are of the view that the AcSB should provide additional or revised guidance.
 If possible, the AcSB would like to enhance the information currently available to users.